andygunn/J-01-PCB-Alps/plate_files/README.md

 # J-01 Alps Plate Files

 These are some Alps-compatible plate files for the [J-01 keyboard](https://geekhack.org/index.php?topic=107597).
+These are derived from the original plate files found on the [Prototypist website](https://prototypist.net/pages/resources).

 There are three files provided.
 These are:
 * A .dxf of an Alps-stabilizer file.
 This utilizes an AT101 bottom row, but older Alps sets were all a bit different, so you may encounter issues with the placement of the stabilizer clips and the vertical pole guide.
 There are cutouts for a flipped spacebar orientation, but this is untested.
 You may need to adjust for your specific keyset.